 We have no doubt that some people may have cosmetic surgery overseas and have everything go to plan.
 There are certainly potential issues, however, and while those offering overseas medical tourism would sell their services as professional, the fact remains that even if the practitioners are qualified and experienced, they are operating in a different health field to ours.
 The quality of service should be your first consideration if you are looking to have cosmetic surgery.
 Other issues include the potential for follow up should something go wrong once you are back home, and the fact that many practitioners here would not recommend a long flight after an operation due to the chance of DVT (deep vein thrombosis).

 As mentioned, many people may head overseas for cosmetic surgery and achieve their desired outcome.
 While itâ€™s hoped any issues people do encounter with overseas procedures are minor, tragically there have been a few reported instances of traveller deaths in overseas clinics.
 The Australian Society of Plastic Surgeons has also issued a warning for Australians to be very cautious about travelling overseas for cosmetic or medical-surgical procedures.

 What are the alternatives?

-Anti-wrinkle injections and cosmetic fillers are now some of the most popular procedures around the world and for good reason and after a good injections you’ll need a reliable home cleaning service in Annapolis.
-These treatments may help plump the skin and soften visible lines, and they may be used in various areas of the face including the brow, lips and around the eyes.
+Anti-wrinkle injections and cosmetic fillers are now some of the most popular procedures around the world, and for a good reason.
+These treatments may help plump the skin and soften visible lines, and they may be used in various areas of the face, including the brow, lips, and around the eyes.